The United Nations estimates there may be as many as 23 billion chickens on this planet right now.

 It is important to watch pullets closely around adult chickens.
 Pullets are not yet as big and strong as adults and can get bullied in a flock setting.

-Like the chick stage of life, the pullet stage can vary based on the breed of chicken.
-For most breeds, the pullet stage will last up until your chickens are about 20 weeks (five months) old.
+Like the chick phase of life, the pullet stage varies based on the breed of chicken.
+For most breeds, the pullet stage will last until your juvenile chickens are about 20 weeks (or five months) young.

-This helpful video will walk you through the basic chicken life cycle stages from embryo through the start of adult life (six months).
+Here’s a helpful video that will walk you through the basic phases of a chicken’s life cycle stages from embryo through the start of adult life (six months).
 You can visually see how the chickens change and grow and look so different in each phase of life.

 Chicken Life Cycle As An Adult

 Female chickens (hens) may start laying their first eggs during the pullet phase of the chicken life cycle.
-If this happens, you may notice that the eggs seem abnormally small.
+Such eggs are abnormally small.

 The adult stage of the chicken life cycle is also when male chickens become roosters.
 Roosters can be incredibly loud and very territorial around “their” hens.
 Roosters typically start crowing around the age of 18 weeks (4.5 months).

-If you are reading this article because you are interested in keeping chickens for eggs or meat (or both) in an urban setting, check with your local regulations before you get started.
-Many communities do not allow roosters because of the noise level.
+If you are a reader who’s interested in keeping chickens for eggs or meat (or both) in an urban setting, check with your local regulations before you get started.
+Many communities prohibit roosters because of the noise level.

-Healthy adult hens will typically lay one egg per day, although skipping a day here and there is also normal.
+Healthy adult hens will typically lay one egg per day, although skipping a day here or there is completely normal.

 As The Farmers Almanac explains, adult chickens can live for seven years or longer under optimal husbandry conditions.

-There is a lot to learn when you first start keeping chickens.
-The best place to begin is by getting a thorough grounding in the chicken life cycle as you have read about here.
+There’s lots to learn when you first start keeping chickens.
+Start by getting grounded in the chicken life cycle, as you have done by reading this piece.

 Summary

-This will help you plan for your chickens’ needs at each phase of life.
+Understanding the chicken life cycle will help you plan for your chickens’ needs at each phase of their life.
 You will know when to expect eggs or chickens that are suitable for providing meat.
 Raising backyard chickens as a family is also a great project to do with kids.

-Your kids can learn about life by watching the eggs hatch and the chicks grow up.
+Your kids can learn about life by watching hatching eggs and growing chicks.
 And your family can enjoy organic chicken eggs and meat that is safe and delicious.